/

 HOW 5G HOME BROADBAND WORKS

-Unlike traditional broadband that relies on copper (ADSL) or glass (Fibre) cables running into your property, 5G broadband uses the airwaves.
+Unlike traditional broadband that relies on copper (ADSL) or glass (fibre) cables running into your property, 5G broadband uses the airwaves.
 It utilises the exact same cellular network as your smartphone, but the hardware is different.

-5G Home Broadband Router sitting on a table with digital interference overlay
+5G Home Broadband router sitting on a table with digital interference overlay

 THE ADVANTAGES (PROS)